marchaesen/vcxsrv/mesalib/docs/android.rst

 tested in CI.
 The Meson build system flow is frequently used by Chrome OS developers for building and testing Android drivers.

+When building llvmpipe or lavapipe for Android the ndk-build workflow is also used, but there are additional steps required to add the driver to the Android OS image.

 Building using the Android NDK
 ------------------------------